 - Names and celebrates God present and active in authentic human experience.

-- o Is educative.
+- Is educative.

-- o Is within our Catholic tradition.
+- Is within our Catholic tradition.

-The worshipping nature of our school is expressed in a variety of ways; through prayer, liturgy (both sacramental and non-sacramental) and through daily acts of worship.
+The worshipping nature of our school is expressed in a variety of ways; through prayer, liturgy (both sacramental and nonsacramental) and through daily acts of worship.
 Collective Worship strengthens our Eucharistic community which gathers to give witness to Jesus Christ